itslu666/Pinboard/README.md

 # Pinboard
-Pinboard is a simple Python Tkinter app that can pin your images to your desktop and more.
+Pinboard is a simple Python Tkinter app that can pin your images to your desktop.

 ### Features
 - Pin images to desktop